tianlongc/WIA1002_UM/README.md

 These problems emphasize **manual (from-scratch) implementation** of core data structures — without relying on Java's built-in Collection classes e.g. `java.util.Stack`, `java.util.Queue`.

 In other words, you are expected to build your own versions of these data structures (creating a custom `Stack` class using arrays or linked lists).

-<br>These past year questions are great for strengthening your foundational understanding of
+These past year questions are great for strengthening your foundational understanding of
 - **Stacks** using basic array implementation or linked list
 - **Queues** using circular array implementation or circular linked list